-With the switch in the AEM position, a low noise 3.3 V LDO on the WSTK Mainboard is used to power the Radio Board.
+With the switch in the AEM position, a low noise 3.3 V LDO on the mainboard is used to power the radio board.
 This LDO is again powered from the debug USB cable.
-The Advanced Energy Monitor is now also connected in series, allowing accurate high speed current measurements and energy debugging/profiling.
+The AEM is now also connected in series, allowing accurate high speed current measurements and energy debugging/profiling.